-This collection of data will be useful to further works on modelling the dynamic of the phenology to future climatic scenarios, allowing the winegrower to select the most suitable varieties to face a scenario of climate change, prioritizing late-ripening varieties in places where is the temperature rise is expected.
-(Santos et al., 2021)
+This collection of data will be useful to further studies on modelling the dynamic of the phenology in future climatic scenarios, allowing the winegrower to select the most suitable varieties to face a scenario of climate change, prioritizing late-ripening varieties in places where temperature rises are expected (Santos et al., 2021).

-Conclusion
+Conclusion:

-The present work represents a valuable tool to understand the climate influence in grape vine varieties phenology and maturation.
-Knowledge about those characteristics could be very useful to elect the most suitable variety to a determined terroir.
-We pretend to keep this project a few more years to obtain more data and build a strong and reliable phenology database, useful for future works, to apply models and simulate vine's response to climate change.
-Once our grape variety libraries have some cultivars in common with another experimental vineyards, where this kind of work is done, the data could be used to compare the interaction of genotype x environment, with the integration of different terroirs.
-To enrich this work, we are applying the same protocol, since 2020, in another experimental vineyard, exclusively dedicated to white varieties in common, locate a high elevation in the Region.
+The present study represents a valuable tool to understand the climate influence in grape vine varieties phenology and maturation.
+Knowledge about those characteristics could be very useful to select the most suitable variety for a specific terroir.
+We intend to keep this project a few more years to obtain additional data and thereby build a strong and reliable phenology database, useful for future studies, to apply models and simulate the vines' response to climate change.
+Once our grape variety libraries have some cultivars in common with other experimental vineyards, where this kind of work is done, the data could be used to compare the interaction of genotype x environment, with the integration of different terroirs.
+To broaden the validity of this study, we have applied the same protocol (since 2020) in another experimental vineyard, exclusively dedicated to white varieties (common to the other two libraries), located at considerable altitude elsewhere in the Douro region.

-Figure 2.
-Classification of varieties by date of mid-veraison and sugar accumulation (target value 200g/l) for 53 varieties (Quinta do Ataíde, Douro Superior).
+Figure 2 Classification of varieties by date of mid-veraison and sugar accumulation (target value 200g/l) for 50 varieties (Quinta do Ataíde, Douro Superior).